KJKan/mcfarland/Tutorial.md

 The tutorial accompanies the paper Kan, KJ, de Jonge, H, van der Maas, HLJ, Levine, SZ, & Epskamp, S. (2020).
 How to Compare Latent Factor Models and Psychometric Network Models.
 A comment on McFarland.
 Journal of Intelligence.                                    #

 We illustrate
 - how a network can be extracted from the data from one sample and fitted on the data of another sample.
-In other words, we illustrate how to test if a network replicates.
+     - In other words, we illustrate how to test if a network replicates.
 - the statistics of that network can be compared to the fit statistics of (various) factor models.

 Factor models considered are:
 - a measurement model
 - a 2nd order g model
 - a bifactor model
-- a networks extracted from the US standardization sample

 The data concern WAIS US data and WAIS Hungary data.